rkandpal2021/credapi-functional-test/README.md

 - Method 3 - Execute the FunctionalTest class directly from IDE.

 ## Automation Code Implementation
-### All the Functional Tests are implemented in following two ways [i.e every functional test has been implemented twice]
+### All the Functional Tests have been implemented in following two ways -
 - FunctionalTestUsingJSONAssert - This is the recommended approach.
 In these tests we are using JSONAssert library to compare two JSON.
 This library compares every single field of JSON thus all fields get tested.
 - FunctionalTestWithoutJSONAssert - In this approach we have developed methods to assert JSON fields.
 Here we are not using JSONAssert library for comparing JSON.